Welcome to Family Planning Queensland

 FPQ has been the leading provider of sexual and reproductive health and education services throughout Queensland for over 40 years out of 9 centres statewide.
 FPQ provides health care along with tools and knowledge for people to make informed decisions to stay healthy and safe.

-Consider making a donation to FPQ to support a healthier Queensland this holiday season.
+Consider making a donation to FPQ to support a healthier Queensland.
 All donations over $2 are tax-deductible.
 Giving feels great.

 Read all about it in the FPQ eNews

 Check out FPQ’s latest newsletter distributed to FPQ members.